-Key management personnel did not hold units in the Fund as at 30 June 2024.
+Key management personnel did not hold units in the Fund as at 30 June 2024 (30 June 2023: nil).

 d.
 Key management personnel compensation

 Key management personnel are paid by EQT Services Pty Ltd. Payments made from the Fund to Equity Trustees Limited do not include any amounts directly attributable to the compensation of key management personnel.